- Blocks 4 and 5 (Years 10 and 11)

 - Design or write the code for an app

-Each project will require a commentary and reflection on the learning and development process, reflecting the industry’s annotation of code.
+Each project will require a commentary and reflection on the learning and development process.